-Table 10 reports to the answers to a series of attitudinal questions.
+Table 10 displays responses to a series of attitudinal statements.

 Table 10.
 Attitudes towards immigrants, life satisfaction and understanding of the world in Ireland

 Statement Agree (%)

 You understand well what is going on in today's world 87%

 Ireland should help Ukrainian refugees 87%

 Ireland should help asylum seekers 76%

 Immigrants contribute a lot to Ireland 72%

 You have confidence in the future 63%

 Overall regarding your quality of life it was better in the past 45%